ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-You may still wonder if the [parseopt]{.mod} module supports command, as used in [nim c \--gc:arc mycode.nim]{.term}?
+You may still wonder if the [parseopt] module supports command, as used in [nim c \--gc:arc mycode.nim]{.term}?
 Yes this works, we would get this output: